Cooops/Comp-Sci-Fundamentals/README.md

-# **Computer Science Fundamentals**
+# **Computer Science Fundamentals** (work in progress)

-This will serve as a repository for publically measuring my progress learning Computer Science fundamentals.
+This will serve as a repository for publically measuring my progress both learning and brushing up on Computer Science fundamentals.

 ## Synopsis